 Have you been fired from your job?
-Don't know what to say about it in an interview?
+If so, you might be wondering how to explain your situation in a job interview.
+After all, it’s likely to come up.
 What's the best way to respond to the inevitable question of why you were fired?

 Being asked about why you were terminated is among the most challenging interview questions to answer.
 It's uncomfortable to talk about losing your job under any circumstances, and it's even harder when you're trying to explain it to someone you are hoping will hire you.